TCM PULSE DIAGNOSIS

 A rolling or slippery pulse indicates a stagnation or build-up within the body.
 This usually applies to food digestion or phlegm and often present with sinus/allergy congestion or a variety of digestive problems.

 As these pulse qualities help to determine what exactly is happening within each patient’s body, TCM practitioners are able to treat the root problem of any experienced symptoms in an all-natural, prescription and side-effect free form of healthcare.

-At Aculosophy, pulse diagnosis is a very important part of your initial consultation.
+At Aculosophy acupuncture clinic, pulse diagnosis is a very important part of your initial consultation.

 While we determine the current state of your physical and emotional health, we can work together in creating a specialized plan to your specific needs.

 Used in combination with our Traditional Chinese Herbal Medicine, pulse diagnosis is used to identify your body’s specific needs, as well as monitor your process of improvement.